skyimager/RetinaGlass/README.md

 Approach-2:
 - On similar lines described in Approach-1 we can also train Retinaface model available here: https://github.com/biubug6/Pytorch_Retinaface/tree/master
 - RetinaFace is specifically designed for face detection, while YOLOv7 is a more general object detection model.
 Generally, RetinaFace would be expected to provide better face detection performance since it is specifically optimized for this task.
-- RetinaFace with a MobileNet backbone is lightweight and optimized for mobile and edge devices, making it fast and efficient. **The final model size is 1.7MB.**
+- RetinaFace with a MobileNet backbone is lightweight and optimized for mobile and edge devices, making it fast and efficient. **The final model size is 1.7MB.** This is without qunatization, and using qunatization this can be reduced further.
 - For this approach also I would be using the MTFL dataset given here: `http://mmlab.ie.cuhk.edu.hk/projects/TCDCN.html`

 <a name="repo"></a>